Frequently Asked Questions

 Microsoft User Experience Virtualization (UE-V)

-Do I have to license Microsoft Desktop Optimization Pack for Software Assurance on all of my desktops?
+Do I have to license Microsoft Desktop Optimization Pack on all of my desktops?

 Can the Microsoft Desktop Optimization Pack be added to an existing Enterprise Agreement?